Jake Shields: Political views and activism

-On December 28, 2022, following an online altercation between climate activist Greta Thunberg and influencer Andrew Tate, Shields suggested that Tate should give Thunberg a 'proper smashing' so that she abandons her 'crazy feminist/climate nonsense'.
+In late 2022, Shields had over 340,000 Twitter followers, and was briefly suspended for anti-trans posting.
+On December 28, 2022, following an online altercation between climate activist Greta Thunberg and influencer Andrew Tate, Shields suggested that Tate should give Thunberg a "proper smashing" so that she abandons her "crazy feminist/climate nonsense".

 On April 25, 2023, Shields had addressed support via a tweet, which was later deleted for violating Twitter's terms of service, for the public executions of people who help a child transition their gender, and recommended that doctors, therapists, teachers, and guidance counselors be publicly executed for their assistance in helping the gender transitions of children.

 In September 2023, Shields supported the social media campaign to ban the Anti-Defamation League (ADL) from Twitter.
-In March 2024, the ADL described him as an "antisemitic conspiracy theorist", after he claimed that Israel created the terrorist group ISIS.